 The accompanying memorandum also includes financial analysis provided as a basis for discussion.
-The matters discussed herein were considered by us during our audit and they do not modify the opinion expressed in our Independent Auditor's Report dated April 8, 2021, on such statements.
+The matters discussed herein were considered by us during our audit and they do not modify the opinion expressed in our Independent Auditor's Report dated April 14, 2022, on such statements.

-This communication is intended solely for the information and use of management, the Board of Commissioners, others within SWT, and state oversight agencies and is not intended to be, and should not be, used by anyone other than these specified parties.
+This communication, which is an integral part of our audit, is intended solely for the information and use of management, the Board of Commissioners, others within SWT, and state oversight agencies and is not intended to be, and should not be, used by anyone other than these specified parties.

-Bergan KOV, Ltd.
+Bergan KOV, Ut.

-St. Cloud, Minnesota April 8, 2021
+Minneapolis, Minnesota April 14, 2022

-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of SWT as of and for the year ended December 31, 2020.
+We have audited the basic financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of SWT as of and for the year ended December 31, 2021.
 Professional standards require that we advise you of the following matters related to our audit.